tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 One of my favorite parts of Rails is the [router](https://guides.rubyonrails.org/routing.html).
 Like anything, it has some gotchas.

-For instance, the infamous guessing game of exactly what url helper gets generated that take a little while to get in your muscle memory...
+For instance, the infamous guessing game of what url helper to use for any given configuration of routes.
 But for the most part, once you wrap your head around it, it stays out of the way.

 If you peek behind the curtain it has a number of interesting things going on.